Yakitoriholic/Highlight-based_Echo_Simulation/readme.md

 # echo simulation based on highlight model

-The project simulated the process of transmitting a CW pulse and getting the echo of the submarine based on a highlight model in underwater environment.
+The project simulated process of transmitting a CW pulse and getting the echo of the submarine based on a highlight model in underwater environment.
 It was finished by `matlab`.

 <img src="\pics\模型的图片.png" alt="模型的图片" style="zoom:67%;" />